 What I do not welcome are generic comments like “Oh, bro, you can’t get a thousand views of yourself in a video, how are you gonna tell somebody else how to get views”.
 This is an instant hide from the channel, you can’t comment on any more of the videos.
 I put out videos of some girls dancing and somebody said she has an ugly face, instantly hiding from the entire channel.
 This is for me to help you, if you’re having a bad experience on my channel please go unsubscribe and stop watching my videos, don’t click my ads anymore.

 I realize I’ve been paying attention and giving energy to people that don’t seem to be having a good experience on my channel and therefore, I’m going to help you help yourself and set some boundaries on the comments.
 The comments will be kind, loving, courteous and constructive and if the comments don’t fall into that under my sole discretion I will go through and hide you.

 If the comment is kind of borderline I might just remove it, if it annoys me in the slightest I’ll hide you from the entire channel and then you can’t comment.

-I’m grateful today I’ve have the insight and the courage to take this step.
-I’ve wondered is it loving and tolerant hide someone from an entire channel for first offense.
+I’m grateful today I have the insight and the courage to take this step.
+I’ve wondered if it is loving and tolerant to hide someone from an entire channel for first offense.
 Well, yes, I can certainly rationalize it, I can say if someone is sharing that it’s always appropriate to set some boundaries.
 YouTube gives me the ability to do this and it’s up to me to execute it.

 I’ve also been hiding or removing spam comments, if you put anything like a spam comment from now on that’s an instant hide as well.

-I encourage you to share on my channel within these boundaries and if for some reason that you lose your ability to comment you are welcome to contact me and request it back.
+I encourage you to share my channel within these boundaries and if for some reason you lose your ability to comment you are welcome to contact me and request it back.

 I love you, you’re awesome.

-I love your awesome and I’ll see you in the comments.
+I love you, you are awesome and I’ll see you in the comments.